Service & Outreach

 Think.
 Lead.
 SERVE.

-At St. Joseph Regional High School, we are dedicated to developing the Vir Fidelis, the Faithful Man, who lives out his faith through humble and meaningful service.
-Guided by our Campus Ministry and Theology Departments, the 2024-2025 SJR Service Plan provides opportunities for students to deepen their relationship with God, serve others, and grow as leaders.
+At St. Joseph Regional High School, we are dedicated to forming the Vir Fidelis, the Faithful Man, who lives out his faith through humble and meaningful service.
+Guided by our Campus Ministry and Theology Departments, the 2025-2026 SJR Service Plan provides opportunities for students to deepen their relationship with God, serve others, and grow as leaders.

 Volunteer Hours and Reflection Essay